angielsteele/visitliverpool3/README.md

 - On mobile view the main text for the home page not centred, adjusted the margin-left to 50px to counteract this.

-- Logo was ontop of the form in the win section, useing dev tools I found that float:none solved this.
+- Logo was on top of the form in the win section, using dev tools I found that float:none solved this.

 ---